ckswilliams/modOpenREM/docs/i_deletestudies.rst

 If you log in as a user that is in the ``admingroup``, on the ``Config`` menu select ``Display names & modality`` to get to a list of all the X-ray systems with data in OpenREM.
+More information about :doc:`i_displaynames`.

 Each row is a unique combination of all the column headers, so if a modality has a software update for example this will usually mean a new row is started.